casper-tillander/angry_birds_replica/README.md

 Doxygen is employed for the thorough documentation of the source code.

 ## Acknowledgements
 This project is developed as a group project in Aalto University in the course ELEC-A7151 Object-oriented Programming with C++ in 2023.
-The responsible teacher for the course was Yusein Ali, and the project advisor was Huseyin Yigitler.
+The responsible teacher for the course was Yusein Ali, and the project advisor was Tuan Anh Nguyen.